The 16 Days Uganda Rwanda Safari tour takes you through Uganda and Rwanda safari destinations.

 thereafter, retire for dinner and overnight at Ndali lodge (luxury), Mountains of the moon lodge (moderate) or Rwenzori view guest house or Ataco Chimps nest (budget) (full board).

 Day 5: Kibale National Park

-Spend half of the day searching for chimpanzees and 10 other primates species including L’Hoest’s monkey, red colobus, blues, red tailed and gray-cheeked mangabey.
-The guide will provide detailed explanations, not only on primates, but on all the forest fauna and flora and will ensure that your walk is both informative and enjoyable.
-This walk is excellent for viewing bird life and seeing primates at close quarters.
-Take lunch and then in the afternoon, you will go for a swamp walk in Bigodi swamp a community owned incentive.
+Spend half of the day searching for chimpanzees and 10 other primates species including L’hoest’s monkey, red colobus, blues, red tailed and gray-cheeked mangabeys.
+The guide will provide detailed explanations about primates and forest fauna and flora.
+This will ensure that your walk is both informative and enjoyable.

 Day 6: Queen Elizabeth National park

 Firstly, take breakfast to start off your morning.
 Then, transfer to Queen Elizabeth National park.
 On the way, you may be rewarded with views of lion, elephant, leopard, buffalo, hyena and a variety of antelope species.

 Thereafter, check in and relax as you wait for a unique 2 hour boat cruise on the Kazinga channel.
 This trip covers possibly the highest concentration of hippos.
 Also, many animals may be seen drinking at the water’s edge.